Rajeshwari-Rudra/apache_beam-python/README.md

 - Using Apache Beam SDK one can build a program that defines the pipeline.

 ## Roles and Responsibilities
-- Raju - Ascending order
+- Raju Nooka - Ascending order
 - Sri Sudheera Chitipolu - Groupby Transformation
-- Rohith - Descending order
+- Rohith Reddy Avisakula- Descending order
 - Pooja Gundu - I will be working on word count of a word in a Dataset taken from Kaggle.
-- Sai Rohith - Maximum count
+- Sai Rohith Gorla - Maximum count
-- Rajeshwari Rudravaram - I'll be working on minimum count of a word in Dataset.
+- Rajeshwari Rudravaram - Minimal Word Count of a Dataset.

 <img src="https://avatars.githubusercontent.com/u/22390581?s=460&u=e2a3ccb663ae34048a4c2233bb9a530d2de29a9c&v=4" align="right"
      alt="Size Limit logo by Anton Lovchikov" width="110" height="120">